Catskill909/radio/features.md

       - Option to force transcoding even for compatible streams (e.g., to normalize bitrate)
       - _Note: Default behavior remains "copy from source" for MP3 streams to ensure zero quality loss and minimal CPU overhead._
 - **Aggregator URL fields (future)** – Optional fields on Show setup/edit forms for Apple Podcasts, Spotify, Amazon Music, TuneIn Radio, iHeartRadio, Podcast Index (basic fields only).
 When populated, corresponding icons/links appear in the front‑end; otherwise they are hidden.
-- **Public-facing listener pages**
+- **Enhanced public listen experience**
+  - Show detail pages with episode archives
-  - Public show pages with latest episodes and embedded players
+  - Host bio pages with all shows by that host
-  - Simple station home page ("On Air Now" + upcoming schedule)
+  - Embedded schedule widgets for external websites
 - **Recording dashboard**
   - Real-time view of what is recording now
   - Timeline of upcoming recordings and recent failures